isomerpages/moe-xinminsec/_our-curriculum/Co Curricular Activities/Media Club.md

 production while providing vital support for school events and nurturing future media professionals.</p>
 <p>We play a crucial role in delivering media support for significant school
-events, including the 2024 Cross Country and Xinmin Arts Week, as well as various festive celebrations throughout the year.
+events as well as various festive celebrations throughout the year.
 We believe that applying learned skills in real-world situations is essential for helping each member reach their full potential.
 In our CCA, senior members mentor and guide junior members, ensuring an effective transfer of knowledge within the club.
 Alongside developing technical skills, we uphold our core values of respect, responsibility, and resilience, which guide our members as they undertake projects that benefit both the school and the broader community.</p>
-<p>Our members also engage in workshops organized by the Infocomm Media Development
+<p>Our members also engage in workshops organised by the Infocomm Media Development
-Authority (IMDA), covering topics such as the Internet of Things and Immersive Media with Apple.
+Authority (IMDA), covering topics such as Apple New Media and UGOT robotics.
 Led by industry professionals, these sessions significantly enhance our members’ technical skills while providing valuable insights into the media sector.</p>
 <p>Looking ahead, the Xinmin Media Club is committed to offering enriching
 experiences that develop essential 21st Century Competencies, such as critical and adaptive thinking, collaboration, and communication skills.
 These skills